crewAIInc/crewAI/docs/how-to/Hierarchical.md

     cache=True,
     verbose=False,
     # tools=[]  # This can be optionally specified; defaults to an empty list
-)
-writer = Agent(
+    use_system_prompt=True,  # Enable or disable system prompts for this agent use_stop_words=True,  # Enable or disable stop words for this agent max_rpm=30,  # Limit on the number of requests per minute max_iter=5  # Maximum number of iterations for a final answer ) writer = Agent(
     role='Writer',